akvo/akvo-product-design/FLOW/Features/117---SIgnature-question-type/Functional design document.md

       - under the canvas: 'I understand this is an electronic representation of my signature.'
       - 'clear' and 'save' buttons
          - clear implies that the scribbled signature is removed from the canvas fully and the user can try again
+   - the user adds the signature using his finger or a stylus
    - the signature is saved as an image and shown under the question name
    - if the dashboard user has added a text to the signature question (which provides a clause that the person signing should agree with, be aware of or confirm) then this text is displayed under the question name, followed by the 'add signature' button